dlt-hub/dlt/docs/website/docs/general-usage/schema-contracts.md

 :::

 :::note
-Pydantic models work on the **extracted** data **before names are normalized or child relationships are created**.
+Pydantic models work on the **extracted** data **before names are normalized or nested tables are created**.
 Make sure to name model fields as in your input data and handle nested data with the nested models.

 As a consequence, `discard_row` will drop the whole data item - even if nested model was affected.
 :::